Majed J. Nesheiwat Convention Center

-The MJN Nesheiwat Convention Center, a private, not-for-profit community organization dedicated to providing cultural, recreational and educational opportunities to the Hudson Valley is a dual venue comprising Mair Hall and McCann Ice Arena.
+The MJN Nesheiwat Convention Center, a private, not-for-profit community organization, is a dual venue comprising Mair Hall and McCann Ice Arena.
 Mair Hall is a 15475 sqft space with the capacity to host 3,050 seated spectators and large expos and trade shows.

 On December 3, 2018 the Mid-Hudson Civic Center issued a press release announcing the name change of the Poughkeepsie building to the Majed J. Nesheiwat Convention Center.
 Majed "Mitch" Nesheiwat is a long time resident and business man of Dutchess County New York.